Privacy Policy

 Management/Supervisors are responsible and accountable for:

-• Ensuring the business complies with all legislation relating to privacy;
+- ensuring the business complies with all legislation relating to privacy;

-• Developing, implementing, and maintaining the IMS to manage privacy risks;
+- developing, implementing and maintaining the IMS to manage privacy risks;

-• Providing sufficient resources to ensure management of privacy is a central part of the organisation;
+- providing sufficient resources to ensure management of privacy is a central part of the organisation;

-• Ensuring this policy, IMS and associated policies and procedures is effectively communicated and trained to all workers; and
+- ensuring this policy, IMS and associated policies and procedures is effectively communicated and trained to all workers; and

-• Ensuring any complaints are investigated and lessons are learnt within the organisation.
+- ensuring any complaints are investigated and lessons are learnt within the organisation.

-Worker are responsible for:
+Employees / Contractors are responsible for:

-• Conducting their duties in a manner that maintains confidentiality and privacy of client’s personal information.
+- conducting their duties in a manner that maintains confidentiality and privacy of client’s personal information.